 In November 2018, Supera entered into a revolving credit facility which allows for borrowings of up to \$1,000,000 with a shareholder.
 The facility had an initial term of 38 months, which was extended to December 31, 2022 at which time all outstanding borrowings and accrued interest, if any, are due in full.
 Borrowings accrue interest at a rate of 5% per annum.
-As of December 31, 2021 and December 31, 2020, the principal balance totaled \$0 and \$599,747.

 In May 2019, the pre-Merger MyMD entered into a revolving credit facility which allows for borrowings of up to \$5,000,000 with a shareholder.
 The facility had an initial term of 18 months, which was extended to July 31, 2021 and further extended to December 31, 2022, at which time all outstanding borrowings and accrued interest, if any, are due in full.
 Borrowings accrue interest at a rate of 5% per annum.
-Pursuant to the terms of the agreement, the Company must issue a number of common stock options to the lender based on the total borrowings under the facility, with each dollar borrowed requiring the issuance of one common stock option.
-Upon issuance, each common stock option will immediately vest at an exercise price of \$2.59.
-As of December 31, 2021 and December 31, 2020, the unamortized debt discount totaled \$0 and \$1,457,882 and the principal balance totaled \$0 and \$3,192,119.
-The Company recorded amortization of the debt discount totaling \$608,460 and \$1,191,859 during the years ended December 31, 2021 and 2020, respectively.
+Pursuant to the terms of the agreement, the Company must issue a number of Common Stock options to the lender based on the total borrowings under the facility, with each dollar borrowed requiring the issuance of one Common Stock option.
+Upon issuance, each Common Stock option will immediately vest at an exercise price of \$2.59.
+The Company recorded accretion of the debt discount totaling \$0 and \$608,460, respectively, during the years ended December 31, 2022 and 2021.